*This article was last updated on April 23, 2024*

 2. Consider purchasing a recent invention on the market called the tick “Tackler”.
 It was invented by a retired nurse in Maine, USA.
 Essentially it is a wide Velcro strip with a very sticky outer surface.
 It is meant to wrap around your legs and stop ticks from climbing up.
 If you are a Canadian resident, you will need to send an email to make a purchase, as at the time of this writing the website was not designed for international purchases.
 For more information click here https://www.mainejanestacklers.com/

 3. Use a repellent.
-DEET will work; however, insect repellents are now available in Canada that contain icaridin (also called picaridin) and are deemed safe for use from 6 months of age.
+DEET will work; however, insect repellents are now available in Canada that contain 20% icaridin (also called picaridin) and are deemed safe for use from 6 months of age.
 Icaridin is the more friendly alternative and is out performing DEET in recent studies.
 Spray exposed skin.
+Icaridin based repellents are commonly marketed in Canada as “Deet Free”.
+There are several different brands and they are available in most department stores.
+Essential oils have also proven effective as repellents and provide a natural solution.
+Check out the story behind this more natural solution by AtlanTick.ca.

-9. Wear light coloured clothing to make it easier to spot ticks.
+8. Wear light-coloured clothing to make it easier to spot ticks.

-10. Walk on pathways or trails and stay in the middle.
+9. Walk on pathways or trails and stay in the middle.
 Avoid low-lying brush or long grass.
+Be extra careful if you brush up against trees and bushes.
+Ticks have been known to climb up 3 – 4 feet.

-13. Bathing or showering as soon as possible after coming in from the outdoors will wash off unattached ticks.
+12. Bathing or showering as soon as possible after coming in from the outdoors will wash off unattached ticks.
 Consider using a face cloth and/or back brush to assist with your efforts.
-I keep exfoliating gloves in the shower and use them when needed.
+I use exfoliating gloves in the shower.

-14. Dry clothing first prior to washing to kill any ticks.
+13. Consider drying your clothing first, prior to washing, to kill any ticks.
 The Canadian Lyme Disease Foundation recommends 15 minutes on high heat for gas dryers and 20 minutes for electric dryers.

 Lyme Disease symptoms significantly overlap those of chronic fatigue, fibromyalgia, rheumatoid arthritis, multiple sclerosis, Parkinson’s disease, ALS, lupus, depression, anxiety, and Alzheimer’s disease.
 Many Lyme patients report being misdiagnosed with a different condition before being properly diagnosed with Lyme Disease.